The role of praise in working with young people

 “That’s brilliant.”
 “I’ve never seen anyone do that well.”

 One important note: This strategy is meant to be 5-to-1 for each young person.
 That means that the ones that need the most focus for more positive interactions are also most likely to be the most challenging.
 If it seems very difficult with certain young people, consider it a work in progress and try to do a bit better each day with each young person.
-Good to share what worked with other team members and to remember it took 14 or 15 years for the young person to build their defences to feel safe – this is going to take a lot of repeats before change is remotely possible.
+It’s good to share what worked with other team members and to remember it took 14 or 15 years for the young person to build their defences to feel safe – this is going to take a lot of repeats before change is remotely possible.

-Praise is a very powerful but very underutilized reinforcer, especially considering its cost – it’s free!
-When workers increase their ratio of positive to negative to five to one, the behaviours and affect of all involved invariably improves.
-Five to one gets the job done!
+Praise is a very powerful but very underutilised reinforcer, especially considering its cost – it’s free!
+When workers increase their ratio of positive to negative to 5:1, the behaviours and affect of all involved invariably improves.

 References